Green-Software-Foundation/awesome-green-software/readme.md

 - [scaphandre](https://github.com/hubblo-org/scaphandre) Power measurement (bare metal hosts, prometheus, within a docker container, etc)
 - [ML.ENERGY Leaderboard: How much energy do LLMs consume?](https://ml.energy/leaderboard)
 - [Zeus: Deep Learning Energy Measurement and Optimization](https://ml.energy/zeus)

+#### Extensions

+- [GreenIT-Analysis](https://github.com/cnumr/GreenIT-Analysis) The extension allows you to use your Dev Tools to measure the ecoIndex of a website and verify the application of web eco-design best practices defined by the "Collectif numérique responsible".

 ### OS-based